 2 or 4 doors depending on the model.

-Often has 2 seats (roadster) or a 2+2 configuration.
+Often has 2 seats (roadster) or a 2+2 layout.

 Designed more for emotional satisfaction than practicality.

-History of convertibles
+History of the convertible

-In the 1920s and 30s, folding fabric roofs appeared, and convertibles became popular among wealthy owners.
+In the 1920s and 1930s, folding fabric roofs appeared, and convertibles became popular among wealthy owners.

 Advantages of convertibles

-Unmatched feeling of freedom — ideal for good weather, trips along the sea or out of town.
+Unmatched feeling of freedom — ideal for good weather, trips along the sea, or out of town.

 Stylish and eye-catching appearance — convertibles attract attention.